 The kidneys are innervated with a rich supply of blood vessels.

 - The renal artery delivers blood to the kidney for filtration and detoxification.
 About 1200ml of blood is delivered to the kidneys each minute under normal resting conditions.

-- The renal artery further divides into five segmental arteries when it enters the kidney, and then further subdivides into interlobar arteries.
+- The renal artery further divides into five segmental arteries when it enters the kidney and subdivides into interlobar arteries.

-- The arterioles then connect to the renal veins which further empties the filtered blood into the inferior vena cava.
+- The arterioles then connect to the renal veins, emptying the filtered blood into the inferior vena cava.

 The structural and functional unit of the kidney is the nephron.

 - Around a million nephrons are found in each kidney that forms the blood-processing unit of the renal system.

 - Collecting ducts collect urine formed in the nephrons and carry it to the renal pelvis.

 - It is the main structure in which urine is formed inside the kidney.

 The Nephron is made up of two main parts.